 Children are encouraged to develop a broad range of skills in speaking and listening, reading and writing.
 Children participate in a daily English lessons from years 1-6, and a wide range of language activities in Reception and Nursery.

 A major part of early language learning is the teaching of phonics, which is done using a range of methods including both written and practical kinaesthetic activities.
 We mainly follow Letters and Sounds, dipping into the following phonics schemes; Read Write Inc and Jolly Phonics.
 This enables us to use many resources and techniques, keeping the children engaged and learning.

 Older children are also taught spelling rules, tricks and patterns, moving onto spelling investigations and word origins.
 Throughout the school we follow The Spelling Shed scheme which uses a variety of exercises to focus on learning rules and patterns as well as using these words in context, rather than in list form for a test.
 Children have their own individual logins for the online games linked to this and are able to enter into school competitions throughout the year.

 Reading is a fundamental skill which forms the basis of all English.
 As well as using a wide range of texts in the classroom we encourage parents to join in the excitement of their children learning to read.
-We don’t use a single reading scheme, but using book banding throughout the school, we match children to books that will best develop their skills and interest.
+We don’t use a single reading scheme, but by using book banding throughout the school, we match children to books that will best develop their skills and interest.
 As well as access some central resources every class has their own book corner with a variety of books suited to their particular age group.
+Recently, we carried out a sponsored read with Usborne books which helped us in getting a large collection of new books for our classes.